Confined space: Description

 A utility tunnel, the inside of a boiler (only accessible when the boiler is off), the inside of a fluid storage tank, a septic tank that has contained sewage, and a small underground electrical vault are all examples of confined spaces.
 Ships and other vessels commonly have confined spaces due to the need for compartmentalized watertight construction.
 The exact definition of a confined space varies depending on the type of industry.
 Until recently confined spaces on a construction site were defined differently than confined spaces in General Industry such as a paper mill.
 That changed due to a new confined space regulation for construction.
 Confined spaces that present special hazards to workers, including risks of toxic or asphyxiant gas accumulation, fires, falls, flooding, and entrapment may be classified as permit-required confined spaces depending on the nature and severity of the hazard.

 Even normally habitable parts of a building such as corridors or offices may take on the characteristics of a confined space, during operations that alter normal ventilation and access.
 For example, a room may be wrapped in plastic sheeting for painting and any vapor emitted in the room may not be dispersed by blocked ventilation ducts.
-But these areas would not be defined as confined space by OSHA.
+But these areas would not be defined as confined spaces by OSHA.